ArKoWol/node-js-HW/README.md

 - RESTful API with Express
 - **PostgreSQL database with Sequelize ORM**
 - Database migrations for easy setup
+- Article versioning (each update becomes a new immutable snapshot)
 - Workspace-aware article organization (General/Product/Engineering by default)
 - Default workspaces are provisioned via `npm run db:seed:all`
 - Nested comment persistence with CRUD endpoints